skeletora/RobocodeGA/DanCode/robots/README.md

-*** GenericBot *** The code here  will be updated when a new robot is built in the top level directory.
-Do not change this directly.
-Change the code one level up.

-*This code is dead*
+# robots

-*** robots ***  contains  the robots shipped with robocode.
+contains  the robots shipped with robocode.

-The code in robots/generic is the current code.
-It should be modified here.
+## generic

+This is the generic robot generated for this project.
+The current working robot is contained in this directory.

+## sample

+These are the sample robots shipped with robocode.